 However, it is important to note that the USDA guidelines on using pressure cookers for pressure canning were written before sping-valve stovetop pressure cookers were introduced in the United States.
-This is important to note because spring valves can, and do, fail – they need to be regularly replaced.
+I emphathize this to make it clear that spring valves can, and do, fail – they need to be regularly replaced.
 This is not the case with weighted valve pressure cookers – where the pressure counter-weight cannot change over time.

 So even though spring-valve pressure cooker/canners have been produced and marketed following those guidelines (and we used to recommend them, too), our understanding of how spring-valves work and fail have changed our recommendation.

 It is now our position that spring-valve pressure cookers, even those that are the correct size for pressure canning according to USDA recommendation, should not be used for pressure canning without being tested and calibrated at the local extension office.

 Many readers have a big canner or they purchased an aluminum weighted-valve pressure cooker/canner and they ask how they can adjust a recipe written for a 6-10 quart stainless steel or electric pressure cooker to their 16 quart (or more) aluminum “pressure cooker/canners.”
 We cannot in good conscience recommend aluminum pressure cooker/canner or pressure canners for cooking.
 The aluminum is reactive so you won’t be able to use tomatoes, wine, lemon or anything else acidic directly in the pot.
 These aluminum vessels are really designed to process food in jars.
 The minimum liquid requirement is really high (3 quarts – 12 cups) compared to the average pressure cooker (1-2 cups).
 This greatly affects the minimum amount of food you can cook in it as well as the time it takes to come to pressure.
 Finally, the size is unwieldy to use and wash for everyday cooking.